 - "The restructuring of public and private domains is visible in the development of a distinct style of communication in the media, a 'public colloquial' language (Leech 1966, Fairclough 1995a). . . .
 While the context of broadcasting production is the public domain, most people listen or watch in the private domain, where they do not necessarily want to be lectured, patronised or otherwise 'got at' . . .."

 "In contrast with the stiff formality of early BBC broadcasting, a huge amount of effort goes into giving an impression of informality and spontaneity in a lot of contemporary programming.
 People who may look as though they are having an 'ordinary' conversation on a television 'chat show' are in fact, of course, performing in front of the cameras and as much in the public domain as you could possibly imagine."

 (Mary Talbot, Media Discourse: Representation and Interaction.
-Edinburgh Univ.
-Press, 2007)
+Edinburgh University Press, 2007)

 "Conversationalization cannot convincingly be simply dismissed as engineering, strategically motivated simulation, or simply embraced as democratic.
 There is a real democratic potential, but it is emergent in and constrained by the structures and relations of contemporary capitalism."

 (Norman Fairclough, "Conversationalization of Public Discourse and the Authority of the Consumer."
 The Authority of the Consumer, edited by Russell Keat, Nigel Whiteley, and Nicholas Abercrombie.
 Routledge, 1994)